Involution game with specialization strategy: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This study introduces the specialization strategy into the existing involution model, and considers two situations in which the effort of the specialization strategy and the ordinary strategy are equal and unequal respectively.
+This study constructs the involution game with specialization strategy by redefining the existing model, and considers two situations in which the effort of the specialization strategy and the ordinary strategy is equal and unequal respectively.
 The main conclusion is as below.

-When the effort of the two strategies is equal, and the ratio of the social temperature to the effect ($\kappa_1/E$) exceeds a certain degree, the group will generally adopt the specialization strategy, and the lower the ratio, the richer the resource is, the more inclined the group to adopt the specialization strategy, and when $\kappa_1/E$ is approaching 0, the proportion of the specialization strategy adoption will change dramatically with the resourse.
+When the effort of the two strategies is equal, and the ratio of the allocation parameter to the effort ($E/\kappa_1$) exceeds a certain degree, the group will generally adopt the specialization strategy, and the lower the ratio, the richer the resource is, the more inclined the group to adopt the specialization strategy. when $E/\kappa_1$ is approaching 0, the proportion of the specialization strategy adoption will change dramatically with the resource.
+In the real world, the difference in effort between individuals is not significant in most cases, so adopting a specialization strategy is better under the same level of effort.

-When the effort of the two strategies is different and the social temperature is very low, the specialization strategy is the better choice for competitors.
-As the social temperature becomes relatively high, it is suitable to adopt the ordinary strategy with making less effort when the resourse is poor, and as the social temperature increases, the range of adopting the ordinary strategy will become larger. when the social temperature is very high, choosing the ordinary strategy with less effort become a better choice.
+When the effort of the two strategies is different and the allocation parameter is very small, the specialization strategy is the better choice for competitors.
+As the allocation parameter becomes relatively large, it is suitable to adopt the ordinary strategy with making less effort when the resource is poor, and as the allocation parameter increases, the parameter range of adopting the ordinary strategy will become larger.
+When the allocation parameter is very large, choosing the ordinary strategy with less effort becomes a better choice.

-When the effort of the two strategies is different and the resourse is poor, the ordinary strategy with less effort is a better choice for competitors.
-But as the resource becomes abundant, it is suitable to adopt the specialization strategy when the social temperature is very low, and as the resources increase, the range of adopting the specialization will become larger.
+When the effort of the two strategies is different and the resource is poor, the ordinary strategy with less effort is a better choice for competitors.
+But as the resources become abundant, it is suitable to adopt the specialization strategy when the allocation parameter is very small, and as the resources increase, the parameter range of adopting the specialization will become larger.
+The above conclusions have some implications for how to make choices about strategies in different competitive environments, according to them we can make a choice between the specialization strategy and the ordinary strategy basing on the specific competitive situations.